Origin II (Comics) | Review

 Adam Kubert brings a different energy compared to his brother Andy's work on the original series.
 Where Andy created atmospheric gothic horror, Adam delivers kinetic action sequences that emphasize Logan's physical transformation.
 His Logan looks wild, with longer hair, scarred flesh and eyes that reflect pure animal instinct.

-Kubert's fight sequences capture Logan's feral fighting style with impressive detail.
+Kubert's fight sequences capture Logan's feral fighting style with impressive detail throughout the volume.
 Every claw strike feels brutal and desperate rather than heroic.
-His artwork makes Logan's violence feel necessary for survival rather than chosen aggression.
+His artwork makes Logan's violence feel necessary for survival rather than chosen aggression or heroic posturing.

-Gillen's writing takes a notably different approach from Jenkins' psychological exploration.
-Where the original Origin focused on emotional trauma and identity loss, Origin II emphasizes physical survival and the corruption of scientific progress.
+Gillen's writing takes a notably different approach from Jenkins' psychological exploration of the character in the first series entirely.
+Where the original Origin focused on emotional trauma and identity loss, Origin II emphasizes physical survival and the corruption of scientific progress through unethical experimentation and abuse.

 Final Verdict